 4K is hitting the high street hard

-Of course, if you want to spend the big bucks, there are still plenty of options, with LG announcing 55in, 65in and 77in EC9800 curved 4K OLED TVs running WebOS at CES 2014 – and netting a 2014 CES Hot Stuff Award for its trouble.
+Of course, if you want to spend the big bucks, there are still plenty of options, with LG announcing 55in, 65in and 77in EC9800 curved 4K OLED TVs running WebOS.

-You can also pick up a 4K monitor for your computer – Asus' PQ321 31.5in 4K monitor, for example, is priced at US$3800 (S$4850) – though you'll need a pretty powerful graphics card to play games at that resolution.
+You can also pick up a 4K monitor for your computer – Asus' PQ321 31.5in 4K monitor, for example, is priced at US$3800 (Around ₹2,40,000)– though you'll need a pretty powerful graphics card to play games at that resolution.
 Time to buy a pretty powerful graphics card.